MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/legacy/ai-anomalydetector-readme.md

 ms.date: 12/09/2022
 ms.topic: reference
 ms.devlang: python
-ms.service: anomalydetector
+ms.service: anomaly-detector
 ---
-# Cognitive Services Anomaly Detector client library for Python
+# Cognitive Services Anomaly Detector client library for Python - Legacy

+NOTE: This package is no longer being maintained, as the Anomaly Detector service retires on October 1, 2026.

 [Anomaly Detector](https://learn.microsoft.com/azure/cognitive-services/Anomaly-Detector/overview) is an AI service with a set of APIs, which enables you to monitor and detect anomalies in your time series data with little machine learning (ML) knowledge, either batch validation or real-time inference.